Nikola Vučević: Early life

-The Vučević family moved to Montenegro within the Serbia and Montenegro state union in 2003 during Nikola's pre teens, settling in the coastal town of Bar, his father's hometown.
-Identifying youth basketball work in Belgium to be inferior compared to that in the Balkan countries, Boro Vučević's primary motivation for moving the family to Montenegro was giving his talented adolescent son Nikola a better chance at developing his basketball skills during a critical juncture in his basketball development.
-The youngster began training within KK Mornar's youth system while his father simultaneously took over a youth team coaching post at the club.
+Vučević was born in Morges, Switzerland, during the time his father, Boro, was playing professionally in the country.
+He was primarily raised in Belgium where the family moved in 1992 when his father signed a professional contract there.
+The Vučević family moved to Montenegro within the Serbia and Montenegro state union in 2003, settling in the coastal town of Bar, his father's hometown.
+Identifying youth basketball work in Belgium to be inferior compared to that in the Balkan countries, his father moved the family to Montenegro to give Vučević a better chance at developing his basketball skills.
+He began training within KK Mornar's youth system while his father simultaneously took over a youth team coaching post at the club.

 In January 2006, while returning home to Bar from the KK Mornar youth team winter training in Kolašin, fifteen-year-old Vučević and his father survived the Bioče derailment, a train crash in Montenegro that killed 47 people and injured nearly 200 others.

-In 2007, seventeen-year-old Vučević was named Montenegro's Best Young Player.
+In 2007, Vučević was named Montenegro's Best Young Player.